How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 How to do it:

-• Adjust the pads so they are outside your knees.
+• Adjust the pads so they’re just outside your knees.

 Tip: To better isolate your abductors, lift your hips a few inches off the seat while performing this exercise.
 Grab onto the weight stack pillars for balance.